-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2011.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, firstyear students who applied, were admitted, and enrolled (full- or part-time) in Fall 2014.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
-Admitted applicants should include wait-listed students who were
+Admitted applicants should include wait-listed students

-C1 Total first-time, first-year (freshman) men who applied 10,983 C1 Total first-time, first-year (freshman) women who applied 11,402 C1 Total first-time, first-year (freshman) men who were admitted 1,152 C1 Total first-time, first-year (freshman) women who were admitted 1,118 04 Total full time first time first year (freehman) man who enrolled ECO C1 Total full-time, first-time, first-year (freshman) men who enrolled 560 C1 Total part-time, first-time, first-year (freshman) men who enrolled 0 0 0 553 C1 Total part-time, first-time, first-year (freshman) men who enrolled 0
+C1 Total first-time, first-year (freshman) men who applied 9,724 C1 Total first-time, first-year (freshman) women who applied 9,572 C1 Total first-time, first-year (freshman) men who were admitted 1,108 C1 Total first-time, first-year (freshman) women who were admitted 1,112 C1 Total full-time, first-time, first-year (freshman) men who enrolled 575 C1 Total part-time, first-time, first-year (freshman) men who enrolled 0 C1 Total full-time, first-time, first-year (freshman) women who enrolled 577